CONDITIONS

 Types of malformations

-The venous malformations usually develop in the lower limbs causing extensive edema (swelling) and cystic abnormalities.
+Lymphatic malformations usually develop in the lower limbs and can cause significant swelling (edema) and cystic abnormalities.

 warning blue